JoseParra28/JoseParra28/README.md

 ### About me
-I am a aspiring Full Stack Software Developer.
+I am a Full Stack Software Developer.

-### Career
-Former pastry chef with a passion for creativity, precision, and problem-solving, looking to once again enter the world of software development.

 ### Studies
-- I have completed a BA in Culinary arts in Cork Institute of Technology.
-- Patisserie diploma in Le Cordon Bleu Paris.
 - Full Stack Software Development Program at Code Institute.

 ## Stuff I'm enjoying at the moment